NYU-CS6313-SPRING2016/Group-3-2016-Sentiment-Analysis/README.md

 No software needs to be installed to load this visualization.

 You can directly open the html.
-Or you can directly browser http://tweet-sentiment-nyu.herokuapp.com/test and http://tweet-sentiment-nyu.herokuapp.com/dorlingCartogram
+Or you can directly browse http://tweet-sentiment-nyu.herokuapp.com/test and http://tweet-sentiment-nyu.herokuapp.com/dorlingCartogram

 The html files are in public folder, namely test.html and dorlingCartogram.html.